boazbk/tcs/lec_03a_computing_every_function.md

 (These are often  known as _functions_ in some programming languages, but we prefer the name _procedures_ to avoid confusion with the function that a program computes.)
 The NAND-CIRC programming language does not have this mechanism built in.
-However, we can achieve the same effect using the time honored technique of  "copy and paste".
+However, we can achieve the same effect using the time-honored technique of  "copy and paste".
 Specifically, we can replace code which defines a procedure such as

 ```python